LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 Oracle Data Sources
 ===================

-Lasso 9 can communicate with an Oracle service running on a host machine via a TCP/IP connection.
+Lasso Server can communicate with an Oracle service running on a host machine via a TCP/IP connection.
 For more information on Oracle, visit `<http://www.oracle.com/>`_.